netgroup-polito/frog4-openstack-do/README_OPENSTACK.md

 ## Real OpenStack deployement

-The installation guide has been tested with Ubuntu 14.04, OpenStack Mitaka and OpenDaylight Beryllium.
+The installation guide has been tested with Ubuntu 14.04, *OpenStack Mitaka* and *OpenDaylight Beryllium*.

 ### Vanilla OpenStack (stable/mitaka version):